Hideous Progeny

 From Emily - There’s some pretty entertaining podcasts about these guys on “Stuff You Missed in History Class” (11/9/09 - “How Lord Byron Worked”, 10/26/09 - “The Birth of Frankenstein and the Vampyre”, 11/11/09 - “Who was the Enchantress of Numbers?” (about Ada Lovelace, Byron’s daughter)

-From Jessica Hutchinson (Director) - Here’s an interesting passage I came across in Year without Summer.
+From Eric Branson (Lighting Designer) - So, the reason everyone was stuck inside due to the rain was because 1816 was the Year without Summer.
 Due to a huge volcanic eruption and unusually low solar activity global temperatures dropped a full degree causing widespread crop loss and food riots.
 It also lead to the founding of the Mormon Church and the invention of the Velocipede.

 From Jess - Mary & Shelley’s shared journal in 1814—Thursday, July 28: Shelley writes about their escape together: “The night preceding this morning, all being decided, I ordered a chaise to be ready by 4 o’clock.
 I watched until lightning and the stars became pale.
 At length it was 4.
 I believed it not possible that we should succeed; still there appeared to lurk some danger even in certainty.
 I went; I saw her; she came to me.”